-The FWD calculated using the Haigh and Roscoe method is typically a week 170 earlier than that calculated using the Black and McDaniel diagnostic.
-However, 171 there is little qualitative difference between the diagnostics (Figure 2): the time 172 series are strongly correlated, with r=0.95 for 1950-2005 for CNRM-CM5 data.
-173 The use of the Black and McDaniel (2007) threshold-based diagnostic may be 174 problematic if there are significant variations in the background state between 175 models, or under strong forcing.
-In some models, the use of the 10 ms^{-1} thresh-176 old results in non-identification of a FWD for some years in the historical period.
-177 As scenarios with large forcing will be considered, the Haigh and Roscoe diag-178 nostic, from monthly mean data, will be used for the remainder of this work, in 179 order to avoid excessive non-identification of FWDs.
-180
+[14] The FWD calculated using the Haigh and Roscoe method is typically a week earlier than that calculated using the Black and McDaniel diagnostic.
+However, there is little qualitative difference between the diagnostics (Figure 2): the time series are strongly correlated, with r = 0.95 for 1950-2005 for CNRM-CM5 data.
+The use of the Black and McDaniel [2007] threshold-based diagnostic may be problematic if there are significant variations in the background state between models, or under strong forcing.
+In some models, the use of the 10 ms-1 threshold results in nonidentification of an FWD for some years in the historical period.
+As scenarios with large forcing will be considered, the Haigh and Roscoe diagnostic, from monthly mean data, will be used for the remainder of this work, in order to avoid excessive nonidentification of FWDs.

-181 2.2 Empirical mode decomposition
+2.2.
+Empirical Mode Decomposition

-Climate data is often non-linear and non-stationary.
+[15] Climate data is often nonlinear and nonstationary.
 Deviations from monotonic change are particularly apparent in the Southern Hemisphere where change is governed by the competing effects of increased greenhouse gases and stratospheric ozone.
-Changes in FWD have been established as being strongly ozone driven (Zhou et al. (2000), Karpetchko et al. (2005), Haigh and Roscoe (2009)), and a better fit is found between FWD and stratospheric ozone concentrations than can be achieved with linear trends for example (Haigh and Roscoe, 2009).
+Changes in FWD have been established as being strongly ozone driven [Zhou et al., 2000; Karpetchko et al., 2005; Haigh and Roscoe, 2009], and a better fit is found between FWD and stratospheric ozone concentrations than can be achieved with linear trends for example [Haigh and Roscoe, 2009].

-To avoid fitting extrinsic functions, which may not correspond well to the 189 non-linearity embedded in the data, or forcing data time series, which may 190 only account for changes via one of many mechanisms, Empirical Mode De-191 composition (EMD) has been used to analyse variability in FWD.
-EMD is an 192 intrinsic, adaptive method for deriving the variability of a time series on vari-193 ous timescales.
-EMD has successfully been applied to climate data in several 194 previous studies (e.g. Lee and Ouarda (2011), Franzke (2009), Huang and Wu 195 (2008), Wu et al. (2007), McDonald et al. (2007), and Duffy (2004)).
-While 196 EMD is a useful tool for analysing variability and trends in non-linear time se-197 ries, it cannot be used to unambiguously attribute particular characteristics of 198 these trends to a given forcing mechanism.
-Hence, EMD is used here alongside 199 multiple linear regression analysis.
-200
+[16] To avoid fitting extrinsic functions, which may not correspond well to the nonlinearity embedded in the data, or forcing data time series, which may only account for changes via one of many mechanisms, Empirical Mode Decomposition (EMD) has been used to analyze variability in FWD.
+EMD is an intrinsic, adaptive method for deriving the variability of a time series on various timescales.
+EMD has successfully been applied to climate data in several previous studies [e.g. Lee and Ouarda, 2011; Franzke, 2009; Huang and Wu, 2008; Wu et al., 2007; McDonald et al., 2007, and Duffy, 2004].
+While EMD is a useful tool for analyzing variability and trends in nonlinear time series, it cannot be used to unambiguously attribute particular characteristics of these trends to a given forcing mechanism.
+Hence, EMD is used here alongside multiple linear regression analysis.

-EMD is an algorithm used to decompose a time series into a set of Intrinsic Mode Functions (IMFs), with each describing a given oscillatory mode of the data.
-IMFs must satisfy two conditions:
+[17] EMD is an algorithm used to decompose a time series into a set of Intrinsic Mode Functions (IMFs), with each describing a given oscillatory mode of the data.
+IMFs must satisfy the following two conditions: